jp702020/ats_20_days_challenge/README.md

-foe today task go in /contact
+go in /profile and /travel for both pages